Cracking WEP & WPA2-PSK Wireless Encryption Redux

 Conducting the attack

-After configuring the interface, airodump-ng is used to perform the initial target AP identification as shown in the example below.
-In the below example, it is unknown whether the target AP is on 2.4GHz or a 5GHz frequency, therefore the --band abg switch is used to enable channel hopping across both spectrums.
-The -a is used to attempt to reduce the noise presented by airodump-ng in high population areas by only reporting on clients observed to be associated to an AP.
+is used to perform the initial target AP identification as shown in the example below.
+In the below example, it is unknown whether the target AP is on 2.4GHz or a 5GHz frequency, therefore the --band abg

 sudo airodump-ng --band abg -a wlan0

-In the below image, the target AP is broadcasting the SSID demo, listening on channel 157 and has the 7a:65:59:27:f4:0c BSSID.
+In the below image, the target AP is broadcasting the SSID demo

-The same information can be retrieved using Network Manager without the need of using airodump-ng.
+The same information can be retrieved using Network Manager without the need of using airodump-ng

 sudo nmcli dev wifi list

 Readers of historical Wi-Fi hacking articles would notice a slight difference in execution technique in the next part.
-Out of sheer laziness for not wanting to have multiple terminal tabs open for this attack, airodump-ng is not used to change the channel of the monitor interface to match the target AP but instead it is done using the following iwconfig command:
+Out of sheer laziness for not wanting to have multiple terminal tabs open for this attack, airodump-ng

 sudo iwconfig wlan0 channel 157

-Once wireshark is launched, it is attached to the monitor interface and the below display filter is used to focus on the target AP, by BSSID.
+is launched, it is attached to the monitor interface and the below display filter is used to focus on the target AP, by BSSID.

 wlan.bssid == 7a:65:59:27:f4:0c